Extract or Get data from HTML Element in Excel using VBA

 ← PrevNext →

-What this macro will do?
+What this macro can do?

 Using the script (below), you can extract specific contents from any websites or a webpage.
 For example, you can extract news headlines from a news portal, or get stock quotes from a web page etc. This process is popularly known by the term Screen Scraping.